dask/dask/docs/source/setup/hpc.rst

 Launch Many Small Jobs
 ----------------------

+.. note:: This section is not necessary if you use a tool like dask-jobqueue.

 HPC job schedulers are optimized for large monolithic jobs with many nodes that all need to run as a group at the same time.
 Dask jobs can be quite a bit more